mijimenez83/mijimenez83.github.io/README.md

 ## Non-Peer-Review and Selected Press Articles
+Hillberry, R., & Jimenez, M. I. (2024).
+The Effect of the Jones Act on Puerto Rico.
+CATO Research Briefs in Economic Policy.
+April 24, 2024.
+Vol 380

 Clavijo S., Jimenez M. and Vera N. (2014), Apertura Comercial y Desafios Portuarios para Colombia – (Trade Openness and Challenges for Maritime Ports in Colombia), _Revista Carta de Anif_ No. 166, abril/junio de 2014.

 Clavijo S., Vera A. and Jim´enez M. (2012), Apertura comercial e infraestructura: ¿Como aprovechar la llegada de los TLCs?” – (Trade Openness and Infrastructure: ¿How to Get the Best Out of the FTAs?), _Revista Carta de Anif_ No. 158, abril/junio de 2012.